meilisearch/documentation/resources/sdks.md

 # Official SDKs / Libraries

 You can use MeiliSearch API wrappers in your favorite language.
-These libraries support the main methods for searching and indexing documents and are tested against MeiliSearch v0.9.0.
+These libraries support all API routes.

 - [JavaScript](https://github.com/meilisearch/meilisearch-js)
 - [Ruby](https://github.com/meilisearch/meilisearch-ruby)